comunica/Article-ISWC2023-SolidQuery/content/approach.md

 instead of alternatives such as [LDQL](cite:cites ldql) and [SPARQL-LD](cite:cites sparqlld) that incorporate link navigation paths into the query.
 As discussed in [](#solid), different Solid apps or user preferences may lead to the storage of similar data at different locations within vaults.
-Hence, link navigation must *decoupled* from the query to keep queries reusable for different Solid users, as link paths to data may differ across different vaults.
+Hence, link navigation must *decoupled* from the query to make queries reusable for different Solid users, as link paths to data may differ across different vaults.
 Instead, our implementation uses LDP container traversal and the type index to replace explicit navigation links.